busybeaver/nomad-snap/README.md

 - A modified [HomeAssistant](https://www.home-assistant.io/) version that can be run as non-root user
 - A [Caddy](https://caddyserver.com/) server bundling multiple plugins and the possibility to run against port 80 and 443 as non-root user
 - A minimal act runner environment with Python 3 installed
+- A modified [Homebridge](https://homebridge.io) version that has already a couple of plugins build in so it can be run in a read-only filesystem with a non-root user on privileged ports.
+- A custom [Node-RED](https://nodered.org) version that has already a couple of plugins build in so it can be run in a read-only filesystem with a non-root user on privileged ports.
+- A [Uptime Kuma](https://uptime.kuma.pet) version that allows running the services on port 80 and 443 as non-root user.

 ## Scripts